Genetic Counseling

 Aneuploidy is the presence of an abnormal number of chromosomes in a cell that is caused by an extra or missing chromosome.
 Chromosomal aneuploidy is the leading cause of implantation failure, pregnancy loss, congenital abnormalities, and developmental disabilities in humans.

-PGT-A is suitable for most couples opting for IVF treatment but is mainly recommended for:
+PGT-A is offered to most couples opting for IVF treatment, but it is primarily recommended for:

 • Women above 35 years of age